traefik/traefik/docs/content/reference/static-configuration/cli-ref.md

 Ingress refresh throttle duration (Default: ```0```)

 `--providers.kubernetescrd.token`:
 Kubernetes bearer token (not needed for in-cluster client).
-It accepts either token value or file path to the token.
+It accepts either a token value or a file path to the token.

 `--providers.kubernetesgateway`:
 Enable Kubernetes gateway api provider with default settings.
 (Default: ```false```)